opensdmx/rsdmx/README.md

 For embedded service providers that require a user authentication/subscription key or token, it is possible to specify it in ``readSDMX`` with the ``providerKey`` argument.
 If provided, and that the embedded provider requires a specific key parameter, the latter will be appended to the SDMX web-request.
-For example, it's the case for the new [https://apiportal.uis.unesco.org/getting-started](UNESCO SDMX API).
+For example, it's the case for the new [UNESCO SDMX API](https://apiportal.uis.unesco.org/getting-started).